cartesi/machine-emulator-tools/README.md

 make build
 ```

-This creates the `machine-guest-tools-$VERSION.tar.gz` archive and the `rootfs-tools-$VERSION.ext2` root filesystem artifacts.
+This creates the `machine-guest-tools_riscv64.tar.gz` archive and the `rootfs-tools.ext2` root filesystem artifacts.
 Both should only be use for testing and development purposes, not directly in dapps.

 #### Makefile targets